 The Level 1 Run Leader Course introduces how to lead a recreational run group under the guidance of a Level 2 Intermediate Recreational Running Coach or higher.
 In the course, participants learn the fundamental skills of running and how to design the warm up and cool down components of a session.

 Topics include the introduction to training runners, encouraging long-term participation, design of warm-up and cool down, fundamental skills of run, run training elements and how to successfully lead run groups.

 For more information click here.

 The Level 2 Intermediate Club Coach Course is the next progression from Level 1 and further develops the coaches understanding of how to coach fundamental skills and move toward event specific skills and drills.
-This level teaches coaches the basic technical models of the Track and Field events held at club and school level competitions (Training I Phase of the FIT Development Model).
+This level teaches coaches the basic technical models of the Track and Field events held at club and school level competitions.
 Additional topics include; training principles, components of fitness, and the preparation and evaluation of training sessions suitable for intermediate level athletes.

 Level 2 Course Curriculum

 - Developing the Skills of Coaching

 - Analysis and Evaluation